The Psychology of Market Bubbles and Crashes For Investors

 Lessons Learned and Measures to Prevent Bubbles and Crashes

 Historically, financial markets have been cyclical, with periods of exuberance often followed by sharp downturns.
-While it’s arguable whether bubbles and crashes can be entirely prevented, understanding the underlying causes, especially from a behavioral finance perspective, can help in implementing measures to mitigate their severity and frequency.
+While it’s argable whether bubbles and crashes can be entirely prevented, understanding the underlying causes, especially from a behavioral finance perspective, can help in implementing measures to mitigate their severity and frequency.
+Implementing systematic rebalancing frequencies is a core tactical defense tool against late-stage momentum crowding.

 The Importance of Behavioral Finance